Skip to product information

 —Tim Parks

-[Lies and Sorcery] is a thrilling sage of love and madness in a southern Italian city…Maintaining an ironic distance, Morante’s lengthy but propulsive narrative describes in detail the characters’ desires, fears, and superstitions, as well as the stultifying class divisions, religiosity, and financial troubles that define their lives.
+[Lies and Sorcery] is a thrilling saga of love and madness in a southern Italian city…Maintaining an ironic distance, Morante’s lengthy but propulsive narrative describes in detail the characters’ desires, fears, and superstitions, as well as the stultifying class divisions, religiosity, and financial troubles that define their lives.
 It’s a tremendous accomplishment. —Publishers Weekly

 Morante’s vast, sprawling epic of passion and delusion, obsession and madness, certainly contains multitudes...Morante's novel is a masterpiece, and to have it finally translated into English in unabridged form is a great gift.